MikeHopley/ftl-ships-strategy/index.md

 Backup battery’s cooldown resets when you jump.

-Distress beacons are worth visiting in sector 1.
+Sector 1 distress beacons are worth visiting.
 You have a clone bay, plus blue options from Charge Ion (good) and the drone (weak).

 ## Mantis A